stockpulse-ai/mcp-server-typescript/README.md

 Open the configuration file in a text editor.
 Replace the contents of the file with this:

-Replace "STOCKPULSE_API_USER" and "STOCKPULSE_API_PASSWORD" with your username and password.

 ```json
 {
   "mcpServers": {